JCresent/WeakSSL-Hunter/README.md

 ## Looks for within the app:
 - Internet permission
 - If it allows all hostnames
-- If using HTTPS or HTTP (unsercured)
+- If using HTTPS or HTTP (unsecured)
 - Overriden TrustManagers